 Involve a Third Party

 The first person you contact doesn’t have to be a lawyer.
 A trusted friend or family member can do this and meet you.
 It provides you with a link to the ‘outside world’ and allows you to relay and receive information via them which might otherwise be difficult.
 They can also organize legal representation on your behalf and contact your embassy as your access to communication may be restricted.
+You can also contact our legal adviser.

 Consider Calling Your Embassy